-Summer is nearly here, and few foods make a delicious, filling, summer dinner the way pasta does.
 Served hot or cold, pasta is a great addition to the dinner table.
-And if you have any vegans or vegetarians in the house, this is a perfectly versatile dish for them as well as meat eaters.
-Serve as is for vegans and vegetarians, and mix in some cooked, chopped chicken for meat eaters.
+And if you have any vegans or vegetarians in the house, this is a perfectly versatile dish for them as well as meat-eaters.
+Serve as-is for vegans and vegetarians, and mix in some cooked, chopped chicken or other meat for meat-eaters.
 It’s a great way to make everyone happy!

 An easier question would be, what DOESN’T go with pasta salad!
 Truly, just about anything will pair nicely with a pasta salad, whether you are vegan or not.
-This particular salad will work with most non-vegan dishes for sharing, and for the vegan diet, it pairs well with other veggies, breads, crackers, salads and even some fruits!
+This particular salad will work with most non-vegan dishes for sharing, and for the vegan diet, it tastes great with other veggies, bread, crackers, salads, and even some fruits!
 It also goes amazingly well with a little hummus and veggies or hummus and crackers.

 Absolutely!
 Pasta is a great dish to make ahead of time.
 Make it a day or so in advance (no more than 2 days in advance) and it will keep for another 1-3 days in the fridge if you have leftovers.